SacraDoctrina/SacraDoctrina/Theology of Culture/Theology of Music.md

     1531 年 Table Talk 的两个版本

     (1) “What is Law is not done voluntarily, what is Gospel is done voluntarily.
-In this way God has preached the Gospel also through music, as may be seen in Josquin, form whom all composition flow gladly, willingly, mildly, not compelled and forced by rules, as des fincken gesang .”[^105]
+In this way God has preached the Gospel also through music, as may be seen in Josquin, form whom all composition flow gladly, willingly, mildly, not compelled and forced by rules, as des fincken gesang.”[^105]

     WA Tr 2, 11, 24-12, 1 (No. 1258): “Was lex ist, gett nicht von stad; was euangelium ist, das gett von stadt.
 Sic Deus praedicavit euangelium etiam per musicam ...”[^106]

     (2) “What is Law does not come out successfully, nor does it go voluntarily from the hand, but resists and struggles, one does it reluctantly and without liking.
 But what is Gospel, that comes out successfully, delightfully and willingly.
-In this way, God has preached the Gospel also through music, as one sees in Josquin’s music, that all his compositions gladly, willingly, mildly, and lovingly flows and goes forth, is not forced nor compelled and tightly and directly bound to the rules, as des Fincken gesang.”
+In this way, God has preached the Gospel also through music, as one sees in Josquin’s music, that all his compositions gladly, willingly, mildly, and lovingly flows and goes forth, is not forced nor compelled and tightly and directly bound to the rules, as des Fincken gesang.”[^107]

     WA Tr 2, 12, 3-9 (No. 1258): “...
 Also hat Gott das Euangelium geprediget auch durch die Musicam ...”[^108]